 Information on informed consent to report individual cases or case series should be included in the manuscript text.
 A statement is required regarding whether written informed consent for patient information and images to be published was provided by the patient(s) or a legally authorized representative.

-Simulation offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+SIMULATION offers optional open access publishing via the SAGE Choice programme.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

-Simulation adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+SIMULATION adheres to the SAGE Vancouver reference style.
+View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.